spapas/spapas.github.io/content/easy-immutable-objects.rst

 ==========================  ============

 Thus the result will be exactly what we wanted ``{'d' :32}``.
-An interesting thing is that it's working fine without the need to differentiate between arrays and objects because of how index access ``[]`` work.
+An interesting thing is that it's working fine without the need to differentiate between arrays and objects because of how index access ``[]`` works.

-Continuing for the set lens (which will be more difficult), I'll first represent a simple version that works only with objects but displays the main idea of how this will work: It uses recursion i.e it will call itself to gradually build the new object.
-Here's how it is implemented
+Continuing for the set lens (which will be more difficult), I'll first represent a simple version that works only with objects and an array path but displays the main idea of how this will work: It uses \
+recursion i.e it will call itself to gradually build the new object.
+Here's how it is implemented:

 .. code-block:: javascript